mjarvenpaa/parallel-GP-SL/readme.md

 ## Brief introduction to the paper 'Parallel Gaussian process surrogate method to accelerate likelihood-free inference'

 **Likelihood-free inference** (LFI) methods such as **approximate Bayesian computation** (ABC) have become a popular approach to fit simulation-based statistical models to observed data when the likelihood function is intractable but forward simulations of the model are feasible.
 However, a huge amount of forward simulations are typically needed for inference which makes the standard sampling-based likelihood-free inference algorithms infeasible, or at least highly computationally costly, when the forward simulations are expensive.

 In the paper, a **Gaussian process surrogate model-based framework** is proposed to tackle the problem when the **synthetic likelihood** method is used to estimate the likelihood function from the forward simulations.
-Emphasis is put on adaptively designing batches of next evaluation locations where to run the simulation model as to make the inference algorithm as sample-efficient as possible -- this is very important when the simulations are expensive.
-The proposed method is motivated by the recent literature of the related problem of **batch Bayesian optimisation** where -- however -- the goal is to optimise an expensive black-box function while in LFI/ABC setting we are interested in learning the whole posterior distribution.
+Emphasis is put on adaptively designing batches of next evaluation locations where to run the simulation model to make the inference algorithm as sample-efficient as possible -- this is very important when the simulations are expensive.
+The proposed method is motivated by recent literature of the related problem of **batch Bayesian optimisation** where -- however -- the goal is to optimise an expensive black-box function while in LFI/ABC setting we are interested in learning the whole posterior distribution.
 While the focus of the paper is on LFI/ABC scenarios, the proposed methodology applies also more generally.
 For more details, please see the paper <https://arxiv.org/abs/1905.01252>.

 ## MATLAB code